Visual Art by Carly Strohmaier

 The expected outcome of the project is modest – to create art and language that will move audiences to mourn with the ultimate outcome being to change people’s assumptions about who we are.
 We believe changing assumptions is the first step toward transforming the way we perceive race and go about interacting with different race-labeled peoples.
 This transformation prepares us to work through the real problems that are the legacy of racial categories.

-There are plans in the works to produce a Part 2 and 3.
-Part 1 focuses primarily on the categories Black and White, with references to the other racial categories officially recognized in the U.S. Part 2 of the film takes the story beyond the categories Black and White and gives special attention the other categories the U.S. legally recognizes: Asian, Hispanic, American Indian, Native Hawaiian/Pacific Islander and a category slated to be officially recognized in 2020 –Middle Eastern North African (MENA).
-Like the categories White and Black, these categories were created out of traumas that involved loss, separation and abandonment.
-Part 3 will showcase the results of a forthcoming nation-wide call (in planning stages) to creative, performing and visual artists for submissions that will move audiences to mourn and transform their thinking about race.
+There are plans in place to create three more documentaries.
+Part 1 focuses primarily on the categories Black and White, with brief references to the other racial categories officially recognized in the U.S. Part 2 (in progress) is titled Let Our Loss Be Heard (Click here for more information).
+Part 3 of the film will showcase the results of a forthcoming nation-wide call (in planning stages) to creative, performing and visual artists for submissions that will move audiences to mourn and transform their thinking about race.
 The documentary will include interviews with winning submissions and showcase the artistic contribution.

 - Joan Ferrante, Project Director